growthpods/sb1-6kejut/memory-bank/progress.md

 - Successfully applied migration `20250516192600_add_unique_constraint_jobs_title_company_location.sql` to enable `ON CONFLICT` for job upserts.
 - Successfully ran `scripts/fetchRapidApiInternshipsMCP.js` first with `location_filter: 'Houston'`, fetching 49 jobs (total 67 RapidAPI jobs).
 - Subsequently, ran `scripts/fetchRapidApiInternshipsMCP.js` with `location_filter: 'Texas'` and mandatory "high school" filters, fetching 33 additional jobs and bringing the total count of RapidAPI-sourced jobs to 85.
+- Initial setup for replacing `PostJobPage` chat with CopilotKit is complete (packages, Netlify function, frontend provider, basic component rewrite).
-- Memory Bank files (`systemPatterns.md`, `techContext.md`, `activeContext.md`) updated to reflect new automation and direct `supabase-js` usage for this workflow.
+- Memory Bank files (`systemPatterns.md`, `techContext.md`, `activeContext.md`) updated to reflect new automation and direct `supabase-js` usage for this workflow, and initial CopilotKit setup.
 - UI improvements made to HomePage.tsx.

 ## Known Issues
-- Chat interface not displaying responses from the Gemini API.
+- PostJobPage chat (previous version): User's typed messages (via automation) did not appear in the interface.
+This is now being replaced by CopilotKit.
+- CopilotKit `scrapeJobUrl` tool: Currently uses mock data in the Netlify function environment due to `FirecrawlService`'s reliance on `window.mcpRequest`.
+Needs update for direct Firecrawl API calls from the backend.
 - Limited error handling for API failures.
 - No unit tests for the Gemini API integration.
 - Browser console not showing detailed logs for debugging.